earlyxpian/earlyxpian.github.io/eng/ancientchristianwriters.md

 * 23: Athenagoras: Embassy for the Christians, The Resurrection of the Dead
 * 24: Tertullian: The Treatise Against Hermogenes
 * 25: St. Cyprian: The Lapsed, The Unity of the Catholic Church
-* 26: Origen: Commentary & Homilies
+* 26: Origen: The Song of Songs, Commentary & Homilies
 * 27: St. Methodius: The Symposium: A Treatise on Chasity
 * 28: Tertullian: Treatises on Penance: On Penitence and On Purity
 * 39: The Octavius of Marcus Minucius Felix